Easily reachable from United States and Europe

 CATAMARAN BOAT TRIP

 When we get to Friday and everyone has been surfing and training all week, we need a little break.
 So we will be renting two or three large, luxurious catamaran boats and take everyone on a boat trip from around noon until evening.
 We will stock up the boats with drinks and food, then set sail to go around the island to a secluded beach that’s only reachable by the water or hiking.

 The boats are equipped with everything you can imagine and we’ll have plenty of toys to play with in the water.
 Paddle boards, floatation devices, snorkle gear, you name it.
 We’ll be hanging out at the cove for a few hours and people can go swimming or exploring as they like.
 When we are back on land again in the evening, we go have dinner and everyone are well rested for the last few days of training.

 After the last training session of the day, there will be time to shower and get changed before we head out to visit a restaurant on the island.
-Every evening, we will be visiting a new place so you’ll get a taste of the different cuisines of the island.
+We will be visiting different places so you’ll get a taste of the different cuisines of the island.
 Food and a drink here is included in your camp ticket.

 We might even set up a dinner on the beach one of the evenings!